mi60dev/vue3-lang-js/README.md

 # vue3-langjs

-## IMPORTANT:
+## IMPORTANT (SEP 2025)
-#### New releases was introduced on SEP 2025.
+#### New releases was introduced.
 If you experience any issues with the master branch (aligned with 1.0.2-dev), make sure to use the original 1.0.1 release.
 The new 1.0.2-dev version will be set to official after additional testing.

 ## Information